-The North Carolina food stamps eligibility requirements are designed to ensure that the state residents who are receiving food stamps legitimately need financial assistance.
+The North Carolina food stamps eligibility requirements are designed to ensure that benefits go to the state residents who legitimately need financial assistance.
 Thus, be mindful that not all families are eligible for food stamps.
 Instead, only low-income applicants who meet the program’s citizenship, income and asset criteria can receive benefits.
-Individuals interested in applying for benefits should check the SNAP eligibility requirements prior to submitting an application.
+Individuals interested in applying for benefits should check the SNAP eligibility requirements prior to starting the application process.

 Therefore, before you submit an application, make sure that you meet the food stamp qualifications in NC.
 Reviewing these criteria can give you an idea of whether you may be eligible for benefits.
 In any case, the best way to confirm your eligibility is to submit an application.
 The sections below go over SNAP eligibility requirements.
 To learn more about qualifying for SNAP benefits, download our free guide.